-With a deed in lieu of foreclosure, the bank agrees to let you sign over the deed to the home in exchange for cancelling the foreclosure.
+With a deed in lieu of foreclosure, the bank agrees to let you sign over the deed to the home in exchange for canceling the foreclosure.
 You can’t do a deed in lieu of foreclosure if you have multiple mortgages or if you have liens on the property such as those arising from delinquent taxes, work on your home, or money judgments.
 You must be able to deed clear title to the whole property.
 In other words, you can’t do two deeds in lieu of foreclosure and split the property between the first and second mortgage lenders, or other lienholders.
-Like with a short sale, ideally you’ll want to have a written agreement that the bank won’t go after you for any deficiency later on.

-Filing for Chapter 7 or Chapter 13 bankruptcy can buy some additional time before the house is sold at a foreclosure sale.
+Filing for Chapter 7 or Chapter 13 bankruptcy can buy some additional time before the house is sold at a foreclosure sale, and reduce your debt load.
 (Learn more about how bankruptcy can help with foreclosure.)

-How long can you stay in your house payment free once you decide to give it up?
-There is no way to give you a precise timeline for your personal situation.
+How long can you stay in your house payment-free once you decide to give it up?
+There's no way to give you a precise timeline for your personal situation.
 Each phase of the process, from your first missed payment to your last day in the house, involves variables unique to your situation.
-However, reviewing federal mortgage servicing rules laws and your state's foreclosure laws will give you an idea of whether you’re likely to have months or years.
+But reviewing federal mortgage servicing rules laws and your state's foreclosure laws will give you an idea of whether you’re likely to have months or years.
 Once have a rough idea of what to expect, consider talking to a foreclosure attorney in your state or a HUD-approved housing counselor to get a reality check on how fast events are moving in your community and how any of the options mentioned in this article may affect your foreclosure timeline.